 Orlando led in shots at the break, 7-5 (4-2 on target).
 Colorado had the edge in possession (54.5%-45.5%) and passing accuracy (82.1%-74.9%).

-Unfortunately, Mother Nature reared her ugly head at the half, with the delay lasting an hour before the game restarted due to lightning in the area.
+Unfortunately, Mother Nature reared her ugly head at the half, with a delay due to lightning in the area lasting an hour before the game restarted.

 Rowe made a big save to deny Kamara in the 59th off a dangerous cross by Keegan Rosenberry on a play that should have — but didn’t — serve as a warning sign for the Orlando defense in the second half.
 Two minutes later, Rosenberry got down the right channel on the counter and picked out Mezquida, who scored on a free header in the 61st minute to make it 2-2.

 Ten minutes later, the visitors took the lead.
 Benny Feilhaber played a ball across left to right to Cole Bassett, who faked as if he would drive to his right.
 Once Jansson committed, Bassett cut back inside on his left foot and curled a shot around Rowe to make it 3-2 Colorado.